YourongYe/Programming-Basics/data_structure/list_array_vector.md

 # Vector
 The only difference between vector and array is that vector has dynamic memory allocation.
 The complier will allocate a size when first instantiated.
 And if push back data reach the upper limit, it will allocate a new larger size, shift all data and delete the original one.

+# Suitable situation
+Linked-list: highly dynamic linear data.
+Can't be sure about how much data we wanna store.
+Need to frequently insert or delete elements.
+Array: stable linear data. size is not super large.
+Need to frequently and randomly access elements.
+Easily maintained in most programming languages.